TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/TceMain.rst

 -------

 :aspect:`Datatype`
-    positive integer
+    positive integer or string

 :aspect:`Description`
-    Hard code the default group of new and copied pages: The default user group is the "main group" of the backend user - the group in the very top of the users group-list.
-This setting allows to override this default and set a specific group uid.
+   By default the owner group of a newly created page is set to the main group of the backend user creating the page.

+   By setting the value of this property to :ref:`copyFromParent <pagetcemain-permissions-copyFromParent>` the owner group is copied from the newly created pages parent page.

+   The owner group of a newly created page can be hardcoded by setting this property to a positive integer greater then zero.

 :aspect:`Example`
     .. code-block:: typoscript